Wild Posting Advertising

 - Traditional campaigns

-Here, the posters are placed on a series of boards or barricades shared with one or more other advertisers, with at least two posters per board.
+Here, the wild posters are placed on a series of boards or barricades shared with one or more other advertisers, with at least two posters per board.
 Many advertisers prefer traditional barricade wild posting because of its cost effectiveness, flexibility, tremendous coverage, and fast turnaround.

 - Dedicated campaigns